noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

 ## terms
   - refinement: the ability for a static type checker to be able to tell the type of variable a mixed/any/etc type is. usually occurs within an if/case statement before use of the variable
-  - covariant: a type that is more specific that another type
+  - invariant: a type that is less speicfic than another type
+    - does not accept `supertypes` or `subtypes`
-  - invariant: s type that is less speicfic than another type (confirm this def)
+  - covariance: a type that is more specific that another type
+    - does not accept `supertypes`
+    - accepts `subtypes`
+  - contravariance
+    - accepts `supertypes`
+    - does not accept `subtypes`
-  - contravariance:
+  - bivariance
+    - accepts `supertypes` and `subtypes`
   - tuple: a list with a limited set of items
     - tuples always have a fixed length based on its length when instantiated
     - are not a subtype of arrays, thus cant be used where one is expected & vice versa